webforj/webforj-documentation/docs/addons/table/table_sorting.md

 Using Comparators for column sorting is particularly useful when handling non-numeric values.
 They are also useful for implementing complex sorting algorithms.

 :::info
-By default, the `Table` will sort non-primitive values using the `toString()` method of Object, converting them to their string values and then sorting them.
+By default, the `Table` uses server side sorting, and sorts non-primitive values using the `toString()` method of Object, converting them to their string values and then sorting them.
 :::